elementalsecurity/sec-arch/README.md

 ---

 *Questions, feedback, or threat‑modelling war stories?*
-Open an issue or join the discussion board...
-Let’s sharpen these architectures together.
+Open an issue or join the discussion board-let’s sharpen these architectures together.